 Importance of High Quality, Nutritional Dog Food

-Browsing the pet food section at your local grocery store, you see countless brightly colored, shiny packages of dog food.
+When browsing the pet food section at your local grocery store, you see countless brightly coloured, shiny packages of dog food.
 You only want the best for your pup!
 Problem is, they all look great; how in the world will you tell the difference?

-Not only will you learn how to easily distinguish all the dog foods out there in the article below, you’ll learn why some are important than others.
+Not only will you learn how to easily distinguish all the dog foods out there in the article below, but you’ll also learn why some ingredients are important than others.

 - Important terms & definitions